 - red or watery eyes;

 - blurred vision;

 - mild eye pain or discomfort after the injection.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about aflibercept ophthalmic (Eylea)?

-You should not receive aflibercept if you are allergic to it, or if you have cataracts or glaucoma, or any type of bacterial, fungal, or viral infection in or around your eyes.
+You should not use aflibercept if you have swelling inside your eyes, or any type of infection in or around your eyes.